hypernumbers/learn_elisp_the_hard_way/rsts/lesson-6.rst

 | ``0``
 | ``That's all folks!``

 The key is the ``if`` expression.
 The first expression is *the terminal test*.
-If it is true the function prints *That's all folks!".
+If it is true the function prints "*That's all folks!*".
 If the terminal test is not met (ie it is false) the function calls itself with a value of the current value of ``n - 1``.

-.. warning:: Need to write a section on scope up the stacktrace

 ---------------------
 What You Have Learned